CONTENTS

 • Color: brown or gray

-There are thus 8 possible models (combinations).
+There are 8 possible models (combinations).

-Example option: Into two products based on one attribute
+Example: into two products based on one attribute

 Product: Shelf, height 20